Trial of former Russian minister ‘not about Vladimir Putin’, jurors told

 Evidence in the case has been accepted but the lawyer representing Ovsiannikov, who has not given evidence, denied it amounts to the charge.

-Ms Davidson argued that Ovsiannikov was unaware of the sanctions imposed on him in the UK, which included an asset freeze and travel ban, and did not intentionally circumvent them.
+It has been argued that Ovsiannikov was unaware of the sanctions imposed on him in the UK, which included an asset freeze, and did not intentionally circumvent them.

-This was shown by there being “nothing to suggest that he took any steps to hide what was he doing”, she said.
+This was shown by there being “nothing to suggest that he took any steps to hide what was he doing”, Ms Davidson said.

 In one example, Ms Davidson questioned why Ovsiannikov would open a bank account at a “well-known high street bank” if he believed he could be blocked from doing so or that his money may eventually be frozen.